1

 • Write, verify, and make payments on tickets for sports wagers in accordance with department policy and procedures and ensures compliance to applicable jurisdictional gaming statues and regulations.

-• Maintain a cash bank for his/her shift, responsible for accepting payment and making correct change when necessary.
+• Maintain a cash bank for shift, responsible for accepting payment and making correct change when necessary.

-• Stock Sports book Writer/Cashier's stations with adequate supplies; keeps all stations neat and clean.
+• Stock Sports Book Writer/Cashier's stations with adequate supplies; keeps all stations neat and clean.

-• Write Sports tickets in an accurate and timely manner.
+• Write sports tickets in an accurate and timely manner.

 • Make payments on winning tickets in an accurate and timely manner; verify tickets and payoffs.